magomimmo/modern-cljs/doc/second-edition/tutorial-08.md

 managing the selection of DOM elements and for handling almost any DOM event.
-Let's continue by using it to verify how it could help us in managing the manipulation of DOM elements, one of the most important feature of any good JS library and/or framework.
+Let's continue by using it to verify how it could help us in managing the manipulation of DOM elements, one of the most important features of any good JS library and/or framework.

-To reach this goal, we're going to use again the shopping calculator example by adding both a `mouseover` and a `mouseout` event handler to its `Calculate` button.
+To reach this goal, we're going to use the shopping calculator example again by adding both a `mouseover` and a `mouseout` event handler to its `Calculate` button.

 The `mouseover` handler reacts by adding "Click to calculate" to the